What Is body composition?

 How to change your body composition with exercise

-You’ll need cardio training to burn calories, but if you want to increase the calorie burn during and after exercise, you’ll need to increase the intensity of your cardio, not the length.
+You’ll need cardio training to burn calories, but if you want to increase the calorie burn during and after exercise, you’ll need to increase your cardio’s intensity, not the length.
 Remember, work smarter, not harder!
 Keep your cardio sessions short and intense: between 3-5 times a week.
 Now add three days of resistance training using bodyweight, resistance bands, kettlebells, or weights – this will increase your lean muscle.
 A Bootcamp-style workout is ideal for adding a combination of cardio plus bodyweight resistance.